I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nn-printerextension-iprintschematicket~r1.md

 <p> </p>

 ## -remarks
-<p>To obtain an IXMLDOMDocument2 object for the PrintTicket object, you must first dereference the <i>ppXmlNode</i> parameter of the <a href="https://msdn.microsoft.com/library/windows/hardware/hh969196">XmlNode</a> property (using *ppXmlNode ).
-This retrieves a pointer to an interface of type <b>IUnknown</b>.
-Use this pointer to  call the <b>QueryInterface</b> method of the PrintTicket object to access the underlying  IXMLDOMDocument2 object.</p>

-<p>To obtain an IXMLDOMDocument2 object for the PrintTicket object, you must first dereference the <i>ppXmlNode</i> parameter of the <a href="https://msdn.microsoft.com/library/windows/hardware/hh969196">XmlNode</a> property (using *ppXmlNode ).
+<p>To obtain an IXMLDOMDocument2 object for the PrintTicket object, you must first dereference the <i>ppXmlNode</i> parameter of the <a href="print.iprintschemaelement_xmlnode">XmlNode</a> property (using *ppXmlNode ).
 This retrieves a pointer to an interface of type <b>IUnknown</b>.
 Use this pointer to  call the <b>QueryInterface</b> method of the PrintTicket object to access the underlying  IXMLDOMDocument2 object.</p>

 ## -requirements
 <table>